Get a free, no obligation personal loan quote with rates as low as 9.99%

 CPP is available to Canadians who are 60 or over and is one of the country’s primary sources of income for seniors.
 It’s a taxable monthly benefit that replaces part of your income after you retire and, if you’re qualified, you can collect it for the rest of your life.

-To qualify, you must make at least one valid contribution to the CPP from work you did in Canada or as the result of credits you received from a former spouse or common-law partner after your relationship ended.
-The maximum CPP payment is $1,253.59/month for retirees aged 65+ and $1,780.10/month for retirees aged 70.
+To qualify, you must make at least one CPP contribution from work performed in Canada or as the result of credits you received from a former spouse or common-law partner after your relationship ended.
+The maximum CPP payment is $1,433 per month for retirees aged 65+.

 Quebec Pension Plan (QPP)

-QPP is compulsory for Quebec residents who are 18+ and earning over $3,500/year from employment.
-It provides Quebec workers and their families with basic financial support in the event of retirement, death or disability.
-Since it’s the Quebec version of the CPP, the maximum monthly QPP retirement pension is also $1,253.99 (for 2022).
+QPP is compulsory for Quebec residents who are 18+ and earning over $3,500 per year from employment.
+It provides Quebec workers and their families with basic financial support in the event of retirement, death, or disability.
+Since it’s the Quebec version of the CPP, the maximum monthly QPP retirement pension is also currently $1,433.

-If you work in Quebec for at least 1 year before retiring, you can qualify for QPP at age 60.
-The amount you receive depends on your lifetime income and age when you began collecting pension payments.
+If you work in Quebec for at least one year before retiring, you can qualify for QPP at age 60.
+The amount you receive depends on your lifetime income and age when you begin collecting pension payments.
 However, if you wait until age 65 to apply, you can qualify for an additional plan that raises your income replacement rate and pensionable salary.

 Bottom Line

-Now that you know the average savings by age in Canada and the general amount you need for retirement, you can create a savings plan.
-Saving is such an important part of building your future, so it’s best to get started right away, even if you’re only depositing a few dollars into a TFSA each week.
-You might have to pay for many costs over the years and saving can help you do that.
+Now that you know the average savings by age in Canada and the general amount you need for retirement, you can start creating a savings plan.
+Saving is such an important part of building your future, so it’s best to get started right away, even if you’re only setting aside a few dollars each month.
+The earlier you start, the better.

 Bryan Daly avatar on Loans Canada